-Travel Applications for Faculty, Postdocs, and students are now available
+Travel Applications for Faculty, Postdocs, and students are STILL available

 UA faculty, postdocs, graduate, and undergraduate students may now apply for travel funds to present their research, engage with mentors, and/or obtain technical training in science related to the specific aims of the Alaska INBRE Program.
-Travel may be to conferences, workshops, trainings, or other academic settings.
-Please note that applications must be received at least 8 weeks prior to the travel AND by the 15th of the month.
+To learn more about the travel awards please visit the Faculty/Postdoc Funding Opportunities page or the Student Funding Opportunities page.

 NIH has announced a new biosketch format for application due dates on/after May 25, 2015 (NOT-OD-15-032).
 The SF424 (R&R) forms page now includes directions and forms for both the standard and fellowship- specific biosketch, that must be used for individual predoctoral and postdoctoral fellowships, dissertation research grants (R36), and Research Supplements to Promote Diversity in Health-Related Research (Admin Supplement).
 For more information visit the Biosketch FAQ page.